johnrnelson/api-puppy/README.md

     git clone git@github.com:johnrnelson/api-puppy

+Setup iptables
+Use this to redirect lower ports to our higher port.
+This lets us run the service as a normal user instead of root.

+    sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 443 -j REDIRECT --to-port 9118 sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 9118

 ## TODO
 This is quick running to do list of items that should be moved to the github issues list.